 A successful application passes through several stages before we make an offer:

-We assess your application form against academic criteria, considering your past and predicted grades, and your BioMedical Admissions Test (BMAT) score.
-We take into account any issues regarding mitigating circumstances raised in your personal statements and academic reference.
-Read more about BMAT on the Admissions Service website.
+1. We assess the application form against academic criteria, considering past and predicted grades, and the University Clinical Aptitude Test (UCAT) score.
+We take into account any issues regarding mitigating circumstances raised in personal statements and academic reference.

-Offers are made on the basis of merit and the ability of each applicant to meet the academic and non-academic criteria for admission.
-The decision to make an offer after interview depends entirely on your performance at interview, not on your predicted or achieved academic performance, or other scores.
+3. Offers are made on the basis of merit and the ability of each applicant to meet the academic and non-academic criteria for admission.
+The decision to make an offer after interview depends entirely on performance at interview, not on predicted or achieved academic performance, or other scores.